aumuell/open-inventor/README.md

 ===============

-The aim of this repository is to integrate patches applied by various Linux distributions and to apply build fixes for OS X.
+The aim of this repository is to integrate patches applied by various Linux distributions and to apply build fixes for macOS.

 It is based on an import of SGI's CVS repository at :pserver:cvs@oss.sgi.com:/cvs.
 Currently, patches from Fedora and Debian are included.
 It also includes fixes for font rendering on 64 bit Linux platforms.

-For building on OS X, there is a [Homebrew](http://mxcl.github.com/homebrew/) [formula](https://github.com/aumuell/homebrew-tap) based on this repository.
+For building on macOS, there is a [Homebrew](http://mxcl.github.com/homebrew/) [formula](https://github.com/hlrs-vis/homebrew-tap) based on this repository.

 More Information
 ================